 U.S. Senator Tammy Baldwin Led Bipartisan Coalition to Save Program after September 30 Expiration

-WASHINGTON, D.C. – Today, U.S. Senator Tammy Baldwin, a member of the Health, Education, Labor and Pensions (HELP) Committee, released the following statement after the U.S. Senate cleared a bipartisan compromise to extend the Federal Perkins Loan Program.
+WASHINGTON, D.C. – Today, U.S. Senator Tammy Baldwin, a member of the Health, Education, Labor and Pensions (HELP) Committee, released the following statement after the U.S. House of Representatives cleared a bipartisan compromise to extend the federal Perkins Loan Program.
 Senator Baldwin has led a bipartisan Senate coalition to reauthorize the program, which expired on September 30, 2015, cutting off the ability for approximately 1,500 colleges and universities across the country to make low-interest loans to new borrowers and leaving 150,000 students who have just started college in the lurch.

-The bipartisan Federal Perkins Loan Program Extension Act of 2015, passed by the U.S. Senate today, builds on a bill passed unanimously by the U.S. House of Representatives in September and provides for a two-year extension of the Perkins Loan program.
-The bill now heads back to the House of Representatives for consideration.
+The bipartisan Federal Perkins Loan Program Extension Act of 2015, which passed the U.S. Senate yesterday, provides for a two-year extension of the Perkins Loan program.
+The bill now heads to President Obama for his signature.

-“Today we have found a bipartisan solution that breaks the gridlock and will revive the Perkins Loan Program, providing critical support to students across America who were left in the lurch when the program expired this fall,” said Senator Baldwin.
-“While this bipartisan compromise is not perfect and it is not the legislation that I would have written on my own, I was proud to lead a bipartisan coalition here in the Senate that really kept up the pressure to get this done on behalf of students in Wisconsin and across America.
+“I’m grateful to our colleagues in the House, who today, followed the Senate in passing a bipartisan solution that breaks the gridlock and will revive the Perkins Loan Program, providing critical support to students across America who were left in the lurch when the program expired this fall,” said Senator Baldwin.
+“While this bipartisan compromise is not perfect and it is not the legislation that I would have written on my own, I was proud to lead a bipartisan coalition in the Senate that really kept up the pressure to get this done on behalf of students in Wisconsin and across America.
 And as a member of the HELP Committee, I remain committed to fighting on behalf of programs like Perkins as we explore a long-term solution to strengthening and improving federal supports for higher education.
-I call on our colleagues in the House to immediately take up and pass this legislation so students in Wisconsin and across America know that their elected representatives are committed to helping them build a stronger future for themselves and our country.”
+To the students, advocates, colleges and universities in Wisconsin, and across America, who never let up and held their elected officials accountable in this fight -- I’m proud to be your partner in the United States Senate as we work together to build a stronger future.”

 “Today’s action by the Senate represents a significant victory for the students and families who are most in need of financial aid to make the possibility of pursuing and obtaining a UW System degree a reality.
 Perkins loans have annually provided approximately $29 million to 16,000 UW System students.
 We appreciate the leadership of Senator Baldwin and the support of her Senate colleagues to help reach a bipartisan agreement that will continue this critical program for two more years.
 We are also proud that the UW System could play a leading role nationally in advocating for a legislative solution,” said UW System President Ray Cross.